maxludden/rich-gradient/docs/animation.md

 Key parameters:

 - `refresh_per_second`: desired frame rate for the `Live` render loop.
-- `phase_per_second`: how quickly the gradient cycles through its color stops.
 - `repeat_scale`: stretch the palette across a wider span before repeating.
 - `highlight_words` / `highlight_regex`: identical to the static `Gradient`.
 - `start()`, `stop()`, `run()`: manual control when you want to integrate with custom event loops.
+- Defaults honour the global configuration; see [Configuration](configuration.md) for details.

 ## `AnimatedPanel`